OFFICE CLOSURE: The park's office is temporarily closed. All cottage/campsite check-ins will be at the Visitor Center on Red Top Mountain Road.

 While best known for the 12,000-acre lake, Red Top Mountain is also a hiker’s haven.
 More than 15 miles of trails wind through the forested park, providing opportunities for exercise and nature photography.
 A short, paved trail behind the park office is suitable for wheelchairs and strollers, welcoming guests to explore a reconstructed 1860s homestead.
 The gravel-topped 4-mile Iron Hill Trail is open to both hikers and bikers, offering pretty views of the lake’s shoreline.

 Named for the soil’s rich red color caused by high iron-ore content, Red Top Mountain was once an important mining area.
-Iron pour programs are occasionally held near the Vaughan Cabin behind the park office.
+Iron pour programs are occasionally held near the Vaughn Cabin behind the park office.